junxit/us-congress-bills-115/bill.md

     - **(i)** is within an eligible area;
     - **(ii)** is within an area of critical environmental concern established pursuant to section 202(c)(3) of FLPMA (43 U.S.C.
 1712(c)(3));
     - **(iii)** is within an area withdrawn or reserved by an Act of Congress, the President, or public land order for a particular public purpose or program, including for the conservation of natural resources;
-    - **(iv)** has been acquired using funds from the Land and Water Conservation Fund established under section 200302 of title 54, United States Code; or
+    - **(iv)** has been acquired using funds from the Land and Water Conservation Fund established under section 200302 of title 54, United States Code;
-    - **(v)** is within the boundary of an Indian reservation, pueblo, or rancheria.
+    - **(v)** is within the boundary of an Indian reservation, pueblo, or rancheria; or
+    - **(vi)** is within a special recreation management area.
 - **(6)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(7)** *State land grant parcel* The term State land grant parcel means—
   - **(A)** any land granted to a western State by Congress through a statehood or territorial land grant for the support of public education or other public institutions, or subsequently acquired by the western State for that purpose; or
   - **(B)** land granted to the State of Alaska under subsections (a), (b), and (k) of section 6 of the Act of July 7, 1958 (commonly known as the “Alaska Statehood Act”) (48 U.S.C. note prec.
 21; Public Law 85–508).
 - **(8)** *Traditional cultural property* The term traditional cultural property has the meaning given the term—
   - **(A)** historic property in section 800.16 of title 36, Code of Federal Regulations (as in effect on the date of enactment of this Act); or
-  - **(B)** sacred site in section 1(b) of Executive Order 13007 (42 U.S.C.
+  - **(B)** sacred site in section 1(b) of Executive Order No. 13007 (42 U.S.C.
 1996 note; relating to Indian sacred sites).
 - **(9)** *Water right* The term water right means any right in or to groundwater, surface water, or effluent under Federal, State, or other law.
 - **(10)** *Western State* The term western State means any of the States of Alaska, Arizona, California, Colorado, Idaho, Montana, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 ## § 4.
 Relinquishment of State land grant parcels and selection of replacement land

-- **(a)** *Authority To select* In accordance with this Act and in order to facilitate the fulfillment of the mandates of State land grant parcels and Federal land described in subparagraphs (A) through (G) of section 3(2), on approval by the Secretary of an application under section 5, a western State may relinquish to the United States State land grant parcels wholly or primarily within eligible areas and select in exchange public land within the western State.
+- **(a)** *Authority to select* In accordance with this Act and in order to facilitate the fulfillment of the mandates of State land grant parcels and Federal land described in subparagraphs (A) through (G) of section 3(2), on approval by the Secretary of an application under section 5, a western State may relinquish to the United States State land grant parcels wholly or primarily within eligible areas and select in exchange public land within the western State.
 - **(b)** *Valid existing rights* Land conveyed under this Act shall be subject to valid existing rights.
 - **(c)** *Management after relinquishment* Any portion of a State land grant parcel acquired by the United States under this Act that is located within an eligible area shall—
   - **(1)** be incorporated in, and be managed as part of, the applicable unit described in subparagraphs (A) through (G) of section 3(2) in which the land is located without further action by the Secretary with jurisdiction over the unit; and